Temporary duty suspensions and tariff quotas for importing raw materials, components and semi-finished products into the European Community.

 Requests are discussed at 3 working group meetings in Brussels (Economic Tariff Questions Group – ETQG).
 We will contact you if we require further information about your request, or if an objection is made.

 Successful requests are valid for 5 years, after which time they are reviewed and may be renewed for a further 5 years.
-Objections to tariff suspensions or quotas can be made at any time during the validity period.

 If you make these components already